FlineDev/BartyCrouch/README.md

 # Machine-translate all empty localization values using English as source language
 $ bartycrouch translate -p "/path/to/project" -l en -i "<API_ID>" -s "<API_SECRET>"

-# Normalize your Strings files to keep them nice an clean
+# Normalize your Strings files to keep them nice and clean
 $ bartycrouch normalize -p "/path/to/project" -l en -d -w -h -s

+# Lint your Strings files to check if they are nice and clean
+$ bartycrouch lint -p "/path/to/project" -d -e
 ```

 Also you can make your life a lot easier by using the **build script method** described [below](#build-script).